pivotal/docs-tap/supply-chain/platform-engineering/about.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-This section contains the platform engineering focused features of Tanzu Supply Chain.
+This section contains the platform-engineering focused features of Tanzu Supply Chain.

 ## Prerequisites